I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 Intuition.

-People who make decisions on an intuitive level are guided by an inspiration, which they themselves characterize as a kind of "insight" that came suddenly.
-It so happens that a person long time looking for an answer to a specific question that haunts him.
+People who make decisions on an intuitive level are guided by inspiration, which they themselves characterize as a kind of “insight” that came suddenly.
+It happens that a person for a long time is looking for an answer to a specific question that haunts him.
 He falls asleep and wakes up with this thought.
 One fine day, he realizes that there is no problem at all, the solution is already in his head.
-In the subconsciousness of each person there is a hidden system of knowledge and life experience...
-At a critical moment, all processes of the body are activated, which allows you to quickly navigate in the created environment.
+In the subconscious of every person there is a hidden system of knowledge and life experience.
+At a critical moment, all body processes are activated, which allows you to quickly navigate the current situation.

-There are four stages of intuitive decision making:
+There are four stages of decision making on an intuitive level:

 Identifying the problem and collecting information about it.
-This process involves thinking, an emotional aspect, personal experience and the influence of the environment;
+This process involves thinking, the emotional aspect, personal experience and environmental influences;

-Concentration of all mental functions on comprehending the problem in order to feel the depth and the possibility of its solution;
+Concentrating all mental functions on understanding the problem in order to feel the depth and possibility of its solution;

-Re-checking the facts, comparative analysis of the results of the development of events and the final adjustment.
+Double-checking facts, comparative analysis of the results of developments and final adjustments.

-How to make a decision and not doubt anymore
+How to make a decision and no longer doubt

-So what is considered the most important factor for making the right decisions?
-Of course, a sufficient amount of time to think over, systematize factors, find the right course of action and choose one solution from several possible ones.
+So, what is considered the most important factor for good decision making?
+Of course, there is enough time to think, systematize factors, find the right course of action and choose one solution from several possible ones.
 To learn how to make decisions you will never regret, use the following tips:

 Time and place.